ecmwf/aviso-examples/README.md

 pip  install  pyaviso
 ```

+## Configuration

+Before executing the example scripts in this repository, it is crucial to set up the necessary configuration files.
+This setup involves populating two files, `.key` and `.username`, and sourcing the `env.sh` file.
+All of these files are located in the root folder of the repository.

+### Steps for Configuration

+1. **Populate Credential Files**:
+   - `.key` and `.username`: These files must be appropriately filled with your credentials.
+   - To obtain these credentials, visit [ECMWF API Page](https://api.ecmwf.int/v1/key/).
+   - Once you have your credentials, place the API key in the `.key` file and your email in the `.username` file.

+2. **Source the Environment File**:
+   - After setting up your credentials, you need to source the `env.sh` file to load the necessary environment variables.
+   - You can do this by running the following command in the terminal from the root folder of the repository:
+     ```bash
+     source env.sh
+     ```

 ## Folder Structure
 In the examples folder at the root of this repository, you will find two subdirectories: